epsilon519/docs/en/manual/creating-jobs.md

 Type in shell script that produces some information (eg, `uname -a`)

-Save the Workflow step by clicking save.
+Save the Workflow step.
 If this step is not saved you will not be able to create the job.

 Press the "Create" button at the bottom of the page.